signorpipo/wle-ppefault/wle_ppefault/wle_ppefault_unbundled/README.md

 The `Scene` object has the following components on it:
 - `pp-gateway`
   * entry point of the PP library
+  * let you specify some settings like if the debugs are enabled or not
-  * setup some stuff like creating the `PP.InputManager` and the `PP.VisualManager`
+  * setup some stuff like the `InputManager` and the `SceneObjects`
-- `pp-get-default-resources`
-  * get some engine resources (meshes, materials) and put them in a global variable `PP.myDefaultResources` to make them easily accessible in the code
-- `pp-get-player-objects`
-  * get all the objects related to the player and put them in a global variable `PP.myPlayerObjects`

 The `Player` object includes:
-- `Pivot`
+- `Player Pivot`
   * can be used to offset the head and the hands, for example to have a specific height
-- `Non VR Camera`
+- `Camera Non XR`
-  * used to render the view when you have not entered the VR session yet
+  * used to render the view when you have not entered an XR session yet
 - `Eyes`
-  * used to render the VR view
+  * used to render the XR view
 - `Hands`
   * follow the gamepads/tracked hands positions
-  * the gamepads are displayed as two Meta Quest gamepads that are animated, that means buttons react when pressed in real life
+  * the gamepads are displayed as two low poly Meta Quest gamepads that are animated, that means buttons react when pressed in real life
   * the tracked hands are displayed through cubes positioned on the tracked hand joints
-  * includes `pp-console-vr` and 'pp-easy-tune`, two tools that can be useful while debugging and tuning
+  * includes `pp-console-vr-tool` and `pp-easy-tune-tool`, two tools that can be useful while debugging and tuning
 - `Head`
   * follows the head of the player
   * includes a `pp-spatial-audio-listener` component